 Healthcare professionals also have an important role in recommending flu vaccination.
 According to a survey by the National Foundation for Infectious Diseases (NFID), a strong recommendation from a pediatrician or other healthcare professional would make nearly 3 in 4 parents more interested in vaccinating their child against influenza.
 NFID, the Centers for Disease Control and Prevention (CDC), and numerous medical organizations recommend that all healthcare professionals receive an annual flu vaccination.

 As a healthcare professional, it is up to you to start the “influenza” dialogue regarding annual influenza vaccination recommendations.
 It is also important to set an example by getting vaccinated yourself each year.

-Printable fact sheet outlining the benefits of influenza immunization of healthcare professionals
+Sharable fact sheet outlining the benefits of influenza immunization for healthcare professionals